techiediaries/blog/_posts/2018-02-02-symfony-tutorial-building-a-blog-part-3.markdown

     exclude: '../../src/AppBundle/{Entity,Repository,Tests,DataFixtures}'
 ```

-Our doctrine configuration will be different in production than it is in development.
-So in `app/config/config.yml` you should find something similar to:
+Your Doctrine configuration will be different in production than it is in development.
+So, in the `app/config/config.yml` file, you should find something similar to:

 ```yml
 # Doctrine Configuration